jollywhoppers/bitchsky-app/README.md

   - [ ] ./src/alf/themes.ts (improve contrast, esp. of links)
   - [ ] ./src/lib/styles.ts (change likes color, remove gradient from new skeet button)
   - [ ] ./src/style.css (change links color)
+  - [ ] ./assets/app-icons/ (change new bksy logos to fit Bitchsky -remove from social embed!)
 - [ ] Setup App Linking for Android (.well-known w/ app package fingerprint)
 - [ ] Automatic PDS detection like other social-app forks
 - [ ] Like of or repost of repost icons from blacksky